zerynth/docs/docs/deploy/Deploy and Manage.md

 This section is a guide for the most used ZDM CLI commands.

+!!! note
-Note: that the zdm command line interface is available from Zerynth >= r2.4.3, download it [here](https://www.zerynth.com/zsdk/) or update to the last version!
+	that the zdm command line interface is available from Zerynth >= r2.4.3, download it [here](https://www.zerynth.com/zsdk/) or update to the last version!

 #### Adding ZDM to the OS path